Write to us

 Head of marketing at Regalix, Nimish drives research in emerging technologies and customer experience, and takes a keen interest in creative arts.

-Meera Iyer, marketing head of online grocery seller, Big Basket, talks about the importance of social media marketing and how it can be used for maximum benefit.
+Meera Iyer, Marketing Head of Big Basket, talks about the importance of social media marketing and how it can be used for maximum benefit.
 She talks about the need for relevant content and the importance of timing a social media post.

 Interviewed by Avanish Tiwary